Classification of ancient flows by sub-affine-critical powers of curvature in $\mathbb{R}^2$: Abstract

 \section{Abstract}

-We classify closed convex $\alpha$-curve shortening flows for sub-affine-critical powers $\alpha \leq \frac{1}{3}$.
-In addition, we show that closed convex smooth finite entropy $\alpha$-curve shortening flows with $\frac{1}{3}<\alpha$ is a shrinking circle.
-After normalization, the ancient flows satisfying the above conditions converge exponentially fast to smooth closed convex shrinkers at the backward infinity.
-In particular, when $\alpha=\frac{1}{k^2-1}$ with $3\leq k \in \mathbb{N}$, the round circle shrinker has non-trivial Jacobi fields, but the ancient flows do not evolve along the Jacobi fields.
+We classify closed convex ancient $\alpha$-curve shortening flows for sub-affine-critical powers $\alpha \leq \frac{1}{3}$.
+In addition, we show that closed convex smooth finite entropy ancient $\alpha$-curve shortening flows with $\frac{1}{3}<\alpha$ are shrinking circles.
+After rescaling, the ancient flows satisfying the above conditions converge exponentially fast to smooth closed convex shrinkers as the time goes to negative infinity.
+In particular, when $\alpha=\frac{1}{k^2-1}$ with $3\leq k \in \mathbb{N}$, the round circle shrinker has non-trivial Jacobi fields, but the ancient flows asymptotic to shrinking circles do not evolve along the Jacobi fields.